AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/p2p-network.md

 #### Synchronising With The Transaction Pool

 GossipSub does not include a mechanism for synchronising the global set of messages at a given time.
 It is designed as a system to gossip transient data and messages are removed from caches after only a few seconds.
-We won't provide an additonal protocol to perform an immediate synchronisation of the transaction pool via the P2P network.
+We won't provide an additional protocol to perform an immediate synchronisation of the transaction pool via the P2P network.
 Whilst this might be desirable, we have the following rationale for not facilitating this.

 1. Aztec transactions are large, approximately 40Kb.
 Downloading the entire pool would require transferring in the order of 100s of MB of data.
 At best this is undesirable and at worst it represents a DoS vector.